bshongwe/printf/README.md

     You don’t have to handle the length modifiers

 ## Task 1.

+Task completion =Complete
+Checker: Passed

  Education is when you read the fine print.
-Experience is what you get if you don't
+Experience is what you get if you don't mandatory
-mandatory

 Handle the following conversion specifiers: